 So, how do we move story time from the circle of kids on the floor surrounding a teacher with a book to an online classroom format?
 There are several options.
 I’ll start with the simplest, lowest tech version, and then give suggestions on other options for how to improve the experience.
 We’ll cover: reading a physical book, reading an e-book, showing a video and creating a slide show.

 All the videos shown below were taken from recordings of actual Zoom meetings so you’re really getting a sense of what the kids see.

 Read a Physical Book

 In terms of technology skills, the easiest answer of all is to just hold a book in your hands and read it.
 If you’ve figured out how to attend a Zoom meeting and unmute yourself, you have all the tech savvy you need for this.
-You will need a physical copy of the book to make this work, and since so many of us are not in our classrooms at this time, that may limit your options to books you own or can get from the library.
+You will obviously need a physical copy of the book to make this work.

 You can make this experience look better by making sure you have a good internet connection, your video image is clear and well-lit and your mic picks up sound well.
 (Check out this tutorial on looking and sounding good on Zoom.)
 You can also think about choosing books that are small and light so they’re easy to hold, not too glossy (the light reflects off of them), and have good high contrast pictures with large text that’s easy to see on the screen.
 Check out this video for examples so you can see why this matters.

 Another thing to consider: you could use a second device (phone or tablet) to call into the meeting, and set it up like a document camera aiming down at the book, then read the book while spotlighting the video from that device.
 If you set it up correctly, it can be easier to get the book to look good this way than holding it up in your hands.